MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 1. From the bottom of the eDiscovery window, select **Close**.

-1. Keep this browser tab open, as you will come back to it in a subsequent task.
+1. Keep this browser tab open, as you will use it in the next task.

 #### Task 2:  In this task you, as an eDiscovery Administrator (MOD admin is an eDiscovery administrator), will create a case to start using Core eDiscovery.

-1. Open the Microsoft 365 admin center tab on your browser.

-1. From the left navigation panel, under Admin Centers, select **Compliance**.

-1. You are now in the Microsoft 365 compliance center.
-From the left navigation panel, select **Show all**.
+1. You should still be on the Compliance center roles page.
+If you closed the browser tab from the previous task, open a new browser tab and enter **compliance.microsoft.com**

 1. From the left navigation panel, under Solutions, select **eDiscovery** then select **Core**.